solrak29/ecba/Readme.md

 ```
 **Todo**
 ```
-20180422 Have to see how we make sure dependant modules have the correct function implmeneted.
+20180424 Add project dependancies (example prompt and colors need to be added) 20180422 Have to see how we make sure dependant modules have the correct function implmeneted.
 It seems something like the template design patter here.
 20180415 Test Console interface by having console read and write and/or integrated with controller for testing (need to decide which test is viable).
          I'ts a question of time, but discipoine would mean that interface should be testable as a standlone.